Mr-Nobody99/react-dbt-docs/README.md

-# khc-dbt-docs
+# React-dbt-docs
-KHC's React based DBT Docs site.
+React based DBT Docs site.

 ## Why though?
 One of the awesome features of [DBT](https://docs.getdbt.com/) is the [documentation site](https://www.getdbt.com/example-documentation/#!/overview) it is able to generate for your project.
 And for a majority of use cases the existing docs site is likely more than adequate.